Garlic

 Planting

 Garlic varieties differ in size and weight of cloves; generally, there are about 50 cloves in a pound.
 Large cloves tend to produce the most vigorous plants and largest bulbs; therefore, small cloves are often not planted.
 Bulbs should be separated no more than a day or two before planting so they do not dry out.
-Cloves should always be planted with the root side down, so the top of the clove is 1" below the soil surface.
-Plant only healthy-looking cloves to avoid disease and nematode problems.
+Cloves should always be planted with the root side down, 3-4" deep, and so the top of the clove is 1" below the soil surface.
+Plant only healthy-looking cloves to avoid disease and pest problems.

 Field Culture